OpenSLO/OpenSLO/README.md

   One of `indicator` or `indicatorRef` must be given.
 If declaring composite SLO must be moved into `objectives[]`.
 - **indicatorRef** optional, this is the name of Service Level Indicator (SLI).
   One of `indicator` or `indicatorRef` must be given.
 If declaring composite SLO must be moved into `objectives[]`.
-- **timeWindow[ ]** optional, _TimeWindow_ is a list but accepting only exactly one item, one of the rolling or calendar aligned time window:
+- **timeWindow[ ]** optional, a list of _TimeWindow_ values.
+  If present, it must contain exactly one rolling or calendar-aligned time window:

   - Rolling time window.
 Duration should be provided in shorthand format e.g. 5m, 4w, 31d.